What happens during the 17th week of pregnancy?

-- He's plumping up.
-Your tiny baby is developing the adorable baby fat that he'll need to keep him warm and provide energy once he's born.
+- You're both plumping up: Your baby is now developing that cute baby fat to keep warm and provide energy once they’re out in the world.

-That intricate swirl of gray matter is now working to regulate the steady pumping of your baby's heart, which is beating at a pace of 140 to 150 beats per minute.
+- Baby brain: You may be experiencing brain fog or forgetfulness, known as pregnancy brain.
+At the same time, your little one’s brain is becoming active, working to regulate the steady pumping of your baby's heart, which is beating at a pace of 140 to 150 beats per minute.

 - Getting a taste for it: Baby’s learning to suckle and swallow in preparation for that eventual first feeding.

 - Making a mark: This week, tiny fingerprints are forming on your baby’s little fingers.

 Fetal movement at 17 weeks

 Week 17 is when some moms start to feel “quickening,” which is your baby’s very first movements.
 Feeling those tiny kicks is one of the most special parts of pregnancy—and such a welcome joy, especially after some of those uncomfortable first trimester symptoms.

 What does baby movement feel like at 17 weeks?

 Quickening might feel like a slight twitch, so don’t worry if you can’t feel it just yet.
 It can happen any time between now and week 22.Be on the lookout for a fluttering sensation, sometimes mistaken for gas or your stomach growling.